Singapore is an impatient nation.

 Pingdom

-Pingdom measure almost the same thing as WebPage test, except that only little is known to how they arrive at these figures.
+Pingdom measures almost the same thing as the webpage test, except that only little is known about how they arrive at these figures.

 GTmetrix